 Mastering fraction division requires a combination of understanding the underlying principles, practicing regularly, and applying effective strategies.
 Here are some tips and expert advice to help you succeed:

 4. Simplify Before Multiplying: When dividing fractions, look for opportunities to simplify before multiplying.
 This can make the calculations easier and reduce the risk of errors.
 Simplifying involves canceling out common factors in the numerators and denominators of the fractions.
-For example, if you are dividing 2/6 by 1/3, you can simplify 2/6 to 1/3 before multiplying by the reciprocal of 1/3 (which is 3/1).
+As an example, if you are dividing 2/6 by 1/3, you can simplify 2/6 to 1/3 before multiplying by the reciprocal of 1/3 (which is 3/1).

 7. Seek Help When Needed: Don't be afraid to ask for help if you are struggling with fraction division.
 Talk to your teacher, a tutor, or a classmate.
 There are also many online resources available, such as video tutorials and interactive exercises.
 Getting help can clarify confusing concepts and provide you with the support you need to succeed.
 Many educational websites offer step-by-step solutions and explanations for fraction problems.